Consensys/doc.goquorum/docs/DevelopingApplications/DevelopPlugins.md

 ## Lifecycle

-Each plugin is started as a separate process and communicates with the GoQuorum client host process via gRPC service interfaces, over a mutual TLS connection on the local machine.
+Each plugin starts as a separate process and communicates with the GoQuorum client host process via the gRPC service interfaces, over a mutual TLS connection on the local machine.
-The implementation is inside `go-plugin` library.
+The implementation is inside the `go-plugin` library.

 Developing plugins in Go is simplest.
 For [plugins written in other languages](#advanced-topics-for-non-go-plugins), plugin authors must understand the